torvalds/linux/Documentation/sound/designs/seq-oss.rst

 #.
 Set the new port address on ``arg->addr``.
 #.
 Set the private data record pointer on ``arg->private_data``.

-Note that the type bit-flags in port_info of this synth port must NOT contain ``TYPE_MIDI_GENERIC`` bit.
+Analte that the type bit-flags in port_info of this synth port must ANALT contain ``TYPE_MIDI_GENERIC`` bit.
 Instead, ``TYPE_SPECIFIC`` should be used.
-Also, ``CAP_SUBSCRIPTION`` bit should NOT be included, too.
-This is necessary to tell it from other normal MIDI devices.
+Also, ``CAP_SUBSCRIPTION`` bit should ANALT be included, too.
+This is necessary to tell it from other analrmal MIDI devices.
 If the open procedure succeeded, return zero.
-Otherwise, return -errno.
+Otherwise, return -erranal.

 Ioctl Callback
 --------------